 I'm a Professor in Political Theory in the Department of Politics and International Relations, University of Southampton.
-I work in normative political theory, and am the author of Why Global Justice Matters (Polity 2019), Justice and Natural Resources (Oxford University Press, 2017), and Global Distributive Justice (Cambridge University Press, 2012).
+I work in normative political theory, and am the author of A Blue New Deal: Why We Need A New Politics for the Ocean (Yale University Press, 2022), Why Global Justice Matters (Polity 2019), Justice and Natural Resources (Oxford University Press, 2017), and Global Distributive Justice (Cambridge University Press, 2012).

 My Southampton University staff page is here

 My Google Scholar page is here

 My Academia.edu page is here